abhinavmishra2901/Air-Quality-Measure/README.md

 - At last we worked on a hypothesis testing, which works around the quality of air before and after COVID-19.

+#### The Following steps are followed for our analysis:
+- Data Collection
+- Data Preprocessing and Cleaning
+- Data Visualization
+- Data Statistics
+- Data Interpretation
+- Hypothesis Testing
+- Prediction